CounterpartyXCPC/gocoin/client/ssl_cert/README.md

 If all the three files are in place, SSL server will be started at port 4433, in parallell to the regular HTTP server.

-The SSL server will accept connections from any IP address, regardless of the WebUI setting in `gocoin.conf` file.
+The SSL server will accept connections from any IP address, regardless of the WebUI setting in `gocoin-cash.conf` file.

 In order to access it you will need `client.p12` certificate imported into your browser's Personal certificates.